-There is no way to overstate the importance of a company’s trademark.
-California business owners know just how critical they are in the business world, which is why they monitor the use of their trademark so closely.
-That way, they can protect their brand and business proactively against threats to their trademark.
+There is no way to overstate the importance of a company’s trademark, which is why it is so important that California business owners closely monitor the use of their trademark.
+By being on top of a possible infringement, they can protect their brand and business proactively against threats to their trademark.

-However, when a company’s trademark becomes famous and well-known, such as Nike, Coca-Cola, Apple or even Google, they might face a high risk of infringement, and possibly a higher risk of trademark dilution.
+When a company’s trademark becomes famous and well-known, such as Nike, Coca-Cola, Apple or Google, they might face a high risk of infringement, and possibly a higher risk of trademark dilution.

 Trademark infringement and dilution are different, even though they frequently occur in the same situations and legal claims.
-But business owners must understand the differences between the two claims.
+It is helpful if business owners understand the differences between the two claims.
 For example:

 - Trademark infringement: As we have discussed in past blog posts, this is the unauthorized use of a company’s trademark by a third party.
 This misuse creates confusion for consumers.

-- Trademark dilution: On the other hand, this is the use of a famous trademark that causes the original mark to lose elements of its unique identity or damages the trademark’s worth and brand.
+- Trademark dilution: This is the use of a famous trademark that causes the original mark to lose elements of its unique identity or damages the trademark’s worth and brand.

 Courts will consider several factors to determine if the trademark is famous enough to suffer dilution, such as the overall brand recognition as well as the registration information.